Receive My Cash Offer

 - Has a legitimate emergency to access the property without authorization

 Now, time for the disclaimer.
 Each jurisdiction and judge may have different criteria to identify who falls under Philadelphia squatters rights.
 There is also some ambiguity if you purchase a property knowing they are squatters, so in that case, it wouldn’t hurt to consult with an attorney first.
+Squatters oftentimes collect tons of items and trash while illegally occupying a property.
+Trying to get rid of a hoarder that is also a squatter will take some heavy ammunition.

 One important distinction is that trespassing is a criminal offense while squatting is handled by the civil courts.
 This is critical because, while you should steer away from taking either matter into your own hands, if you unlawfully remove a squatter, you may face legal consequences.